dnewton090/tensorflow_rpi4_proj/README.md

 'https://github.com/EdjeElectronics/TensorFlow-Object-Detection-on-the-Raspberry-Pi

 #### Object detection module using MobileNet-SSD deep neural network, trained on Microsoft-COCO dataset.
-* ...although with correct binaries to support Tensorflow 1.15 on the latest Raspberry Pi Model 4B running Raspbian Buster10 on Linux Armv7l architecture, and fixes for OpenCV compatability.
+* with correct binaries to support *Tensorflow 1.15 on the latest Raspberry Pi Model 4B* running Raspbian Buster10 on *Linux Armv7l architecture*, and fixes for OpenCV compatability.

 After weeks of inspection it finally boiled down to finding a custom binary developed by @PINTO0039 -- many thanks for your efforts  successful patching TensorFlow issues #15062,#21574,#21855,#23082,#25120,#25748,#29617,#29704,#30359 and eveloping the wheel for Armv7l.